JoshuaSkootsky/my-site-blog/content/posts/context-refactor.md

 You could use Redux and actions to do this.

-In this case, with useState React Hooks, that will be enough.
-For the purposes of this post, assume that you're given some React state with the useState Hook, and your goal is to share that state to other components.
+But, here, you've already got the state locally defined with useState, and you've already got the handler for the state similarly defined with useState.

+You just want share that state, along with its handler, to other components.

+Here is how to do that with React Context:

 ```react
   // src/root.js